mskelton/byte/README.md

 # zet

-CLI to create and manage Zettlekasten.
+CLI to create and manage Zettelkasten.

 _Inspired by [rwxrob/zet](https://github.com/rwxrob/zet), but written from scratch because why not!_